 The creation of the heavens and earth is introduced in the first verse and given more detail in the rest of the chapter.
 The heavens include the heavenly bodies and the earth includes geophysical formations and all plant and animal life.
 Chapter 2 gives us even more detail about the creation of man and his relation to God.
 Moreover, there is nothing in the text that says that God had a beginning.
 God is the uncreated Creator.
 Materialists or naturalists insist that matter existed in the beginning and that matter is eternal, but this is not what the Bible says.
 The Bible says that God created matter.
+If one objects that a creator God is a presupposition which cannot be empirically proven, it only needs pointing out that the preexistence of matter and energy is also an empirically unprovable presupposition.
+Both presuppositions are based upon faith, but the more reasonable faith is in a personal Creator who had a plan when he made the world rather than in impersonal matter with no plan.

 The word for God used throughout Genesis 1 is Elohim, the plural of majesty, but there is evidence of the Trinitarian God in Genesis when it says in v.
 2, "The earth was formless and void, and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters" and in v.
 26, "Let Us make man in Our image, according to Our likeness..."
 (Gen 1:26 NASB).
 God wasn't addressing angels in v.
 26. Man was not made in the image or likeness of angels, but in the likeness of God.
 The Spirit is moving over the waters and Christ, the eternal second person of the Trinity, is also involved in creation.
-In John's Gospel and in Colossians, we have supporting evidence that all three persons were working together in creation.
+In John's Gospel, Colossians, and Hebrews, we have supporting evidence that all three persons were working together in creation.